-ANZ Banking Group is set to launch the first customer-facing proposition through its major banking transformation program ANZx in early 2022 under a rebranded name 'ANZ Plus'.
+ANZ Banking Group is set to launch the first customer-facing proposition through its major banking transformation program ANZx in early 2022 titled 'ANZ Plus'.

 ANZ Plus will act as a new channel designed to assist customers with their savings, build healthy spending habits and offer financial coaching.